 General Remarks

-The subjects are located within a well established residential area of mixed style Local Authority built dwellings within the S Kilmarnock.
-Local amenities can be found within a reasonable distance. hortlees area of
+The subjects are located within a well established, predominately residential area of mixed style dwellings within the town amenities can be found within a reasonable distance. of Kilmarnock.
+Local

-At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction of repair and maintenance are required. on but some works
+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction of repair and maintenance are required. tion but some works

-The subjects form part of a block of flats and it has been assumed that maintenance/repair costs of the common parts of the shared on an equitable basis with adjoining proprietors.
-The exact boundary lines pertaining to the property should be confi
+The subjects form part of a block of flats and it has been assumed that maintenance/repair costs of the common parts of shared on an equitable basis with adjoining proprietors.
+The exact boundary lines pertaining to the property should be co

+Evidence of settlement/movement has affected the building.
+On the basis of a single inspection this appears longstandin recent movement apparent. g with no evidence of

 Essential Repairs

 None.

 Estimated cost of essential repairs

 Retention recommended?
-Yes X No Retention amount
+Yes X No

-rieterition amount
+Retention amount

 Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provid er.

 Valuation

-Market value in present condition £ 68,000
+Market value in present condition £ 60,000

-Market value on completion of essential repairs £ 240,000
+Market value on completion of essential repairs £

-Insurance reinstatement value £ (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) 240,000
+(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

-Is a reinspection necessary?
 Yes X No